nbuilding/N-lang-docs/docs/features/async.md

 Of course, pure functions can't do everything.
 For example, reading from a file might give a different result each time.
-For these cases, N provides a special built-in type `cmd` (short for "command"), which are used for any procedure that has an unreliable return value or cannot be reliably optimised away if the return value is unused.
+For these cases, N provides a special built-in type `cmd` (short for "command"), which is used for any procedure that has an unreliable return value or cannot be reliably optimised away if the return value is unused.